-FLATDEK® can be complemented with translucent fibreglass panels.
-The edges of these panels overlap the adjoining FLATDEK® panels (Figure 4).
-Either side of a fibreglass panel there must be at least three FLATDEK® panels before another fibreglass panel may be placed.
+FLATDEK® II can be complemented with translucent fibreglass panels.
+The edges of these panels overlap the adjoining FLATDEK® II panels (Figure 4).
+Either side of a fibreglass panel there must be at least two FLATDEK® II panels before another fibreglass panel may be placed.
 Two fibreglass panels can not be laid next to each other.
-Slide fibreglass panels along the FLATDEK® into the receiver channel.
+Slide fibreglass panels along the FLATDEK® II into the receiver channel.

-Fix the light panel at the supports using 3 fasteners for a sheet and one at each rib.
-Remember to fix an extra tek to each side of the FLATDEK® ribs as shown.
+Fix the light panel at the supports using 3 fasteners for each sheet and one at each rib.
+Remember to fix an extra tek to each side of the FLATDEK® rib as shown.